Starting a freelance activity

 Revenue and profit forecast

-Expected income, business expenses, investments, ongoing costs and realistic profit estimate for start year and following year.
+Expected income, business expenses, investments, ongoing costs and realistic profit estimate for the starting year and the following year.

 Invoices and documents